 - Stir fry – this will go by in a flash, saute the meat, remove the meat, then saute the vegetables, you will then add the meat back to the pan, you will add the cooked pasta and the sauce.

-- If you don’t possess a wok, a large skillet will work just fine.
+- If you don’t have a wok, a large skillet will work just fine.

 - Prepare all of your ingredients ahead of time.
 Combine all the sauce ingredients together and chop all your veggies.
 With everything already ready, once you start making this dish, you’ll be done in no time!